KuuShyn/DS-A/README.md

 # Data Structures and Algorithm

-For Learning Purposes only Yep - King Aj Magalona
+For Education Purposes only Yep - King Aj Magalona